cldi/StudentNews/URI/readme.md

 3. Col 3+: prefered terms for that ID

 Currently, there is limited UI built in to the application and requires the easygui package.
-To install easygui, type the following line in your command line: easy_install easygui
+To install easygui, type the following in your command line: `easy_install easygui`

 Also, if it looks like the application has stalled after asking for a save location, you might have a file explorer box hidden behind an application window.